 In 2019, two $2,500 scholarships will be awarded to graduate school students enrolled in graduate-level courses that will impact the rural community.
 Any career field or major is eligible.
 Scholarship winners will be selected based on school and community involvement, scholastic performance and educational goals.

 The deadline to submit an application for a Northwest FCS Customer Scholarship is March 1 each year.
+Apply now.